Biodiversity and drugs

-Biodiversity plays a vital role in maintaining human and animal health.
-Numerous plants, animals, and fungi are used in medicine, as well as to produce vital vitamins, painkillers, and other things.
+Biodiversity plays a vital role in maintaining human and animal health because numerous plants, animals, and fungi are used in medicine to produce vital vitamins, painkillers, antibiotics, and other medications.
 Natural products have been recognized and used as medicines by ancient cultures all around the world.
-Many animals are also known to self-medicate using plants and other materials available to them.
-More than 60% of the world's population relies almost entirely on plant medicine for primary health care.
+Some animals are also known to self-medicate using plants and other materials available to them.